-- 2.7.1 Certified irrigated acres may be permanently relocated from one tract to another tract under the following conditions: - 2.7.1.1 Both tracts must be under the same common ownership; - 2.7.1.2 The owner must make application for such relocation on forms provided by the District; - 2.7.1.3 A non-refundable application fee of \$75 payable to the Little Blue NRD shall accompany the certified irrigation acre relocation requests to cover any costs associated with the review, changes in District records and any filing fees; - 2.7.1.4 If either tract is currently under a mortgage, the mortgage holder must sign an affidavit granting approval for such relocation. - 2.7.1.5 The irrigation system on the destination tract to which the relocated irrigated acres are moved shall be equal to or more efficient than the irrigation system on the originating tract. - 2.7.1.6 The Board may consider any combination of information in determining whether to approve or deny the relocation request, including the location of both the originating tract and destination tract, the water levels of the area, the erodibility of tracts, potential stream flow depletions, or other relevant criteria.

-- 2.7.1.7 The Board of Directors shall review and either approve or deny the request, or may request more information.
-The Board's decision shall be final. - 2.7.1.8 If approved by the Board, the NRD will file an "Instrument of Certified Irrigated Acre Relocation" with the county assessor in the county in which the originating tract is located to assure that adjustments are made in the county assessor records.
+- 2.7.1 Certified irrigated acres may be permanently relocated from one field to another field under the following conditions: - 2.7.1.1 Both fields must be under the same common ownership. - 2.7.1.2 The owner must make an application for such relocation on forms provided by the District. - 2.7.1.3 A non-refundable application fee of \$75 payable to the Little Blue NRD shall accompany the certified irrigation acre relocation requests to cover any costs associated with the review, changes in District records and any filing fees. - 2.7.1.4 If either field is currently under a mortgage, the mortgage holder or any other lienholder must grant approval for such relocation. - 2.7.1.5 The irrigation system on the destination field to which the relocated irrigated acres are moved shall be equal to or more efficient than the irrigation system on the originating field. - 2.7.1.6 The Board may consider any relevant information in determining whether to approve or deny the relocation request, including the location of both the originating field and destination field, the water levels of the area, the erodibility of fields, potential stream flow depletions, or other relevant criteria. - 2.7.1.7 The Board of Directors shall review and either approve or deny the request.
+The Board's decision shall be final. - 2.7.1.8 If approved by the Board, the NRD will file an "Instrument of Certified Irrigated Acre Relocation" with the county assessor in the county in which the originating field is located to assure that adjustments are made in the county assessor records.